Walter Lantz: New directors, new styles

-Director Tex Avery had developed a wacky, fast-paced style in his cartoons for Warner Bros. and Metro-Goldwyn-Mayer.
-Walter Lantz persuaded him to join the Lantz studio, where he directed four cartoons in 1954–55: Crazy Mixed Up Pup, Sh-h-h-h-h-h, and the Chilly Willy cartoons I'm Cold and The Legend of Rockabye Point.
+Tex Avery worked at the Winkler studio and later for Walter Lantz on the Oswald the Lucky Rabbit series from 1928 to 1935, during which he was promoted from inker to animator and occasional director.
+After being poached by Leon Schlesinger Productions and developing his trademark fast-paced animation style at the studio and Metro-Goldwyn-Mayer, Walter Lantz persuaded him to rejoin the Lantz studio, where he directed four cartoons in 1954–55: Crazy Mixed Up Pup, Sh-h-h-h-h-h, and the Chilly Willy cartoons I'm Cold and The Legend of Rockabye Point.
 Avery's wild approach to cartoon gags influenced the Lantz staff and temporarily revitalized the Lantz cartoons; The Legend of Rockabye Point and Crazy Mixed Up Pup were nominated for Academy Awards.

-Since the early 1950s, Walter Lantz had been working faster and cheaper, no longer using the lush, artistic backgrounds and stylings that had distinguished his 1940s work.
-Lantz, forced to economize, could no longer afford Avery.
-A salary dispute resulted in Avery leaving the studio, effectively ending Avery's career in theatrical animation.
+Since the early 1950s, Walter Lantz Productions was forced to economize due to losses, no longer using the lush, artistic backgrounds and stylings that had distinguished his 1940s work and causing a salary dispute with Avery.
+This resulted in Avery leaving the studio, effectively ending Avery's career in theatrical animation.
 Avery left three new Chilly Willy storyboards behind; these were later made into cartoons by director Alex Lovy.

-Lovy left in 1959 to join the Hanna-Barbera TV-cartoon company.
+Lovy left in 1959 to join Hanna-Barbera.
 While the animation departments of other studios like Paramount and Terrytoons were being entrusted to younger creative directors, Walter Lantz preferred established, veteran directors of the 1930s and '40s.
 Lantz replaced Lovy with Disney director Jack Hannah.
 Hannah brought his own sense of humor to the studio, but soon became disillusioned by the Lantz studio's lower standards: "Walter Lantz himself is one of the nicest, sweetest guys.
 He was great to pick up talent already developed.
 The only trouble is, once you've been at Disney's, it was just a job.
 The people you worked with were second-rate [compared to Disney's], and no extra effort was expected.
 I wasn't used to that.
 So as a result, I just got bored there."
 Another industry veteran, Sid Marcus, replaced Hannah in 1962.